How do I configure my Ricoh camera to do multi bracketing?

 We recommend using the multi-bracketing mode for the creation of 3D tour Pocket Websites.
 From our tests and observations, photographers using HDR multi-bracketing mode get better image quality with less (or no) post-production editing.

-To assist you with our recommendation, we have developed a comprehensive set of instructions and features to properly work with HDR multi-bracketing.
+To assist you with our recommendation, we have developed a comprehensive set of instructions and features to work with HDR multi-bracketing properly.

 It is important that you properly set the multi-bracketing mode to get great results.
 Failing to follow those instructions could lead to poor image quality.